-- CVEs assesments and ratings are provided by other users such as pentesters, researchers...
+- CVEs assessments and ratings are provided by other users such as pentesters, researchers

-After going to https://attackerkb.com/ you have access to the most active and popular CVEs, but you can also search one using the search bar using its code (CVE-XXXX-XXXX) or key words, or the product/system related to the vulnerabilty.
+After going to the AttackerKB website, you have access to the most active and popular CVEs.
+You can also search for one using the search bar, entering its code (CVE-XXXX-XXXX) - or by searching for keywords, or the product/system related to the vulnerability.

 From assessments made about it, to a rating system with information such as the Attacker Value and Exploitability.

-You can also find -if there is one- the metasploit modules, MITRE ratings, lots of resources/references where the CVE has been mentioned on other websites.
+You can also find - where applicable - the Metasploit modules, MITRE ratings, and lots of resources/references where the CVE has been mentioned on other websites.

 You will also find on some CVE an official Rapid7 Analysis such as the following one.

-You have a scoreboard system with users score, to get point you need to make assessments or reply to one and the more people upvote your assessment/comment the more points you score!
+You have a scoreboard system with user scores.
+To get points, you need to make assessments or reply to one, and the more people who upvote your assessment (or comment), the more points you score!